 Still half drunk, the greedy seal killer grabbed his oilskin and before he knew it, the tall stranger pulled him onto the back of a large black stallion.
 They rode off into the dark night, lashed by the storm that lay siege to the land all around them.
 Finally, they stopped at the top of a high cliff and dismounted.
 Then the stranger suddenly wrapped his arms tightly around James and threw them both off the cliff.
 Before they hit the surface of the water, the stranger placed his mouth over the seal killer’s lips and blew into his lungs.

 Then the stranger took the seal killer into a magnificent underwater chamber.
 Where the most beautiful woman he had ever seen lay very still on an ornate silver bed.
-It was then James saw the handle of his father’s knife was sticking out of her chest.
+It was then James noticed she was a hideous blue colour and saw the handle of his father’s knife was sticking out of her chest.
 His heart was so full of dread, that it nearly stopped beating.
 The stranger spoke.

 ‘‘This is the queen o’ the Selkie people.
 You stabbed her in the chest and the wound is slowly killing her.
 According to our laws, she can only be saved if you show deep remorse for what you have done and pull out your knife.’’